-An attachment of up to 4 pages demonstrating the rationale supporting the nomination, including:
+An attachment of up to 2 pages demonstrating the rationale supporting the nomination:

 the significance, challenge, and impact of the achievements for which the nomination is being put forward;

-the quality and scope of training and mentoring provided to students, emerging scholars, and other highly qualified personnel, and indication of the nominee's career level;
+the level of engagement with, and the quality and scope of training and mentoring provided to, students, emerging scholars and participants, and indication of the nominee’s career level;

 a description, including evidence of research achievements and, where applicable, impact and outcomes of the initiative;